Food and Wine Ideas for Your Christmas Day Meals.

 Then, having spent a month shopping for both presents and food, only to find on the day that you forgot the stuffing for the turkey.
 That’s got the easy stuff out of the way. ( Laughing his socks off)

 I have found a couple of Ladies that I feel would do a better job than I would myself.
-I hope that this will help you with some great ideas for your Christmas table.
+I hope this will help you with some great ideas for your Christmas table.

 Here is a list of wine pairings from Fiona Beckett at, Matching Food and Wine.